Friday, June 19, 2015

 I'm immediately furious, though I know this bogus excuse for a question is short for, 'How many people are in your dining party?'

-After answering the host's poor version of an inquiry, I have to be SHOWN to a table because I'm incapable of finding one myself.
-‘Would you prefer a table or a booth?’
+After answering the host's poor version of an inquiry, I must be SHOWN to a table because I'm incapable of finding one myself.

 IF IT HAS LEGS AND CAN SUPPORT FOOD, TAKE ME TO IT!!!